MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 ## Cross-workspace data analytics

-[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) enable you to analyze data in the Warehouse or lakehouse artifacts placed in other [!INCLUDE [product-name](../includes/product-name.md)] workspaces.
+[SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) enable you to analyze data in the warehouse or lakehouse placed in other [!INCLUDE [product-name](../includes/product-name.md)] workspaces.
 - Every [!INCLUDE [product-name](../includes/product-name.md)] lakehouse stores data in OneLake.
 [Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any OneLake location.
 - Every [!INCLUDE [product-name](../includes/product-name.md)] Warehouse stores table data in OneLake.
 If a table is append-only, the table data is exposed as Delta Lake datasets in OneLake.
 [Shortcuts](../data-engineering/lakehouse-shortcuts.md) enable you to reference folders in any OneLake where the Warehouse tables are exposed.